 Most Protestant churches do not do this.
 The great majority of Protestant churches in the United States work on a “call” system.
 Individual congregations hire their own minister, with the understanding that, if all goes well, this will be a long-term arrangement, sometimes until that pastor retires.
 Methodists instead use a “charge” system, where ministers are appointed to a congregation by the conference, with the understanding that they can and will be moved as the conference sees fit.
 Methodist ministers are to the bishop as the centurion’s soldiers were in the Gospel Of Matthew: the bishop says “Come” and they cometh, the bishop says “Go” and they goeth.
 Moving is an inherent part of Methodism.
 What is the symbol of our denomination?
 The circuit rider, a man on a horse, a man in motion.
 That is how Methodism spread in the early 19th century.
 Even when Methodist congregations became established, with institutions and physical buildings, the expectation had been set: ministers move.

 Paul moved.
 Paul was constantly on the move, across the Levant, Asia Minor, Greece, to Malta, to Rome.
 In each city, he would find a niche.
 He supported himself by his craft, tentmaking.
 He went out into the streets, preached the Word, and through the movement of God’s power in the Word, met people, and became friends with them.
 In each city, he made a community, a home, and lived with them in love.
 Until it was time to leave.
-Then he bade his new friends farewell, got in the ship or walked down the road, and started the whole process over again.
+Then he bade his new friends farewell, boarded the ship or walked down the road, and started the whole process over again.

 In the passage from Romans, we see the fruits of all that motion: Paul knows people.
 Even writing to a church where he hasn’t been yet, there’s a long list of folks there that he has met and loves from elsewhere.
 So many it takes a while to say hello to them all.
 Paul had gone out into the world to bring those he met the love of God in Christ Jesus, and in turn God brought people to the love of Paul.